-Francis Marion was a man of his times.
-He owned slaves, fought a brutal campaign against the Cherokee Indians.
-But he also was the unquestioned leader of, as Dr. Walter Edger pointed out, “a ragged band of both black and white volunteers” who just kept fighting until the Revolution was won.
+Meet the Man behind the Myth, the unquestioned leader of, as Dr. Walter Edger pointed out, “a ragged band of both black and white volunteers” who just kept fighting until the Revolution was won.

 Ken Johnston is the Curator of Education at the Northeast Georgia History Center and has performed as an historical interpreter since his teen-age years.
 He graduated from LaGrange College, receiving the Ingrid Bergman Scholarship and the Irene Arnett Drama Award.
 He has done Museum Theatre and Historic Character Interpretation for Colonial Williamsburg, Mount Vernon, the Smithsonian’s National Archives, National Portrait Gallery and National Museum of American History, English Heritage-UK, and the Atlanta History Center.

 Ken Johnston, a member of the Screen Actors Guild, has appeared on National Geographic Channel, History Channel, Food Network, PBS, and Cartoon Network’s Adult Swim.
 He has performed Shakespeare, jousted, toured with a rock band in North America/Europe.
 History-now.org

 The Courage of a Fox: Francis Marion and the War of Independence

 In The American Crisis, published December 19, 1776 and read aloud to the Continental Army on December 23 (days before the Battle of Trenton), 18th century Enlightenment philosopher and author Thomas Paine wrote:

 “These are the times that try men’s souls: The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of his country; but he that stands it now, deserves the love and thanks of man and woman.”